Sam Rosen (sportscaster): New York Rangers

-Rosen was recognized before the Rangers-Islanders game on March 21, 2014, for thirty years of service with the MSG Network.
-They then did a special called "This One Will Last a Lifetime: 30 Years of Sam Rosen", which was announced at intermission as a surprise to Rosen by longtime partner and friend John Davidson.
+He was recognized before the Rangers-Islanders game on January 31, 2014, for 30 years of service with the MSG Network.
+They did a special called "This One Will Last a Lifetime: 30 Years of Sam Rosen", which was announced at intermission as a present to him by longtime partner and longtime friend John Davidson.

-Rosen has been told by the Rangers he can continue his position as long as he wishes.
-He has asked his family to inform him if they feel he is losing his edge due to age but is encouraged that Los Angeles Dodgers broadcaster Vin Scully was still considered a top broadcaster when he retired at age 88.
+Rosen has been told by the Rangers that he can continue in his position as long as he wishes.
+He has asked his family to inform him if they feel he is losing his edge due to age but is encouraged that Los Angeles Dodgers play-by-play announcer Vin Scully was still considered a top broadcaster when he retired at age 88.
+He also called national Rangers game on radio.

+On August 13, 2024, Rosen announced that he would retire from broadcasting the Rangers after the 2024-25 NHL season, his 40th with the team.

+Following Rosen's retirement announcement, Rosen was awarded the Lester Patrick Trophy on October 9, 2024 for outstanding service to hockey in the United States.